 Refer to the IRS website for more information and answers to frequently asked questions on carry back loss.

-How much business loss can I write off?
+How much can I write off as a business loss?

 Looking for more guidance?
 TaxSlayer Self-Employed offers small business owners all the right support for your unique tax situation.